 What happens when you connect the software that manages your projects, tasks, campaigns, and process to your DAM?
 Well, the immediate benefit is enabling searchable access to all the content in your DAM at the click of a button.
-Linking assets without leaving their workflow system is very handy for creative teams.
-Similarly, you can create approval workflows that seamlessly bounce back and forth between your DAM and project management systems-removing the need to download and upload assets between systems manually.
+For creative teams, the ability to link assets without leaving their workflow system is very handy.

+Similarly, you can create approval workflows that seamlessly bounce back and forth between your DAM and project management systems-removing the need to manually download and upload assets between systems.

-This integration also transports essential project or task metadata into the DAM-think campaign names, product descriptions, task descriptions, and comments.
+This integration also transports important project or task metadata into the DAM-think campaign names, product descriptions, task descriptions, and comments.
 This contextual metadata increases searchability and attributes helpful information to each asset or campaign in the DAM.